FC4E-WP5/fc4eosc-PIDMR-api/README.md

 To access the dev database, please execute the following command:

-`mysql -h localhost -P 3306 -u pidmr -p pidmr --protocol=tcp`
+`psql -h localhost -U pidmr -d pidmr`

 ### Obtain an access token from Dev Service Keycloak